 Density Functional Theory

 Density functional theory is just one of the tools our group utilizes to interpret atomic resolution images and spectra obtained using the TEM facilities at ASU.
-Currently, our group uses the Vienna Ab-initio Software Package (VASP) to study the relationship between grain boundary character and ionic conductivity in solid oxide fuel cells (SOFC).
+Currently, our group uses the Vienna Ab-initio Software Package (VASP) to study the relationship between grain boundary character and ionic conductivity in solid oxide fuel cell electrolytes (SOFC).
 This work is a continuation of the work done by several group members, both experimental and theoretical.
 The experimental research was performed by a previous graduate student, William Bowman, who worked on correlating nanoscale grain boundary composition with electrical conductivity in ceria.
 The theoretical work was done by a post-doctoral research assistant, Pratik Dholabhai, who worked with kinetic lattice monte carlo (KLMC) and DFT to optimize ionic conductivity in ceria through doping.
 Our groups current theorist is a graduate research assistant, Tara Boland, who is working to correlate grain boundary character with ionic conductivity in ceria grain boundaries.